ellmau/adf-obdd/bin/README.md

 $> cargo build --workspace --release
 ```

-To build it with debug-symbols, run
+To build the binary with debug-symbols, run
 ```bash
 $> cargo build --workspace
 ```